Practical tips to help you improve your credit score and repair your financial history.

 - Consolidate your debts.
 If your credit score is low because you're struggling to pay off multiple card or loan debts because of interest costs, you can consolidate your debts into one account with a 0% balance transfer offer.
 These cards don't charge any interest on the transferred amount for a promotional period (which can sometimes be as long as 26 months).
 You can start comparing balance transfer cards and understand how they work on Finder.

 - Lower your credit limit.
-Your credit score is also based on how much credit you have.
+Your credit score is also based on how much available credit you have.
 If you have a large credit limit that you aren't using, you could consider lowering it.
 Not only will this curb any temptation to overspend, but it could have a positive impact on your credit score.

 These are just some of the tips you can use yourself to improve your credit history, but you can check out our complete guide to DIY credit repair for more.